|

 change.
 He or she helps people to figure out what they

-of what people think, talk and decide about, but uses the methods
+realm of what people think, talk and decide about, but uses

-of control to manage how they think, talk and decide.
-For instance,
+the methods of control to manage how they think, talk and decide.

-they are oriented to breaking big problems into smaller ones, following
+For instance, they are oriented to breaking big problems into smaller

-an agenda or logical steps, and tracking progress toward predetermined
+ones, following an agenda or logical steps, and tracking progress

-goals.
-It is an approach that minimizes what might go wrong.
+toward predetermined goals.
+It is an approach that minimizes what

-people talk about and how they talk.
-He or she follows group
+what people talk about and how they talk.
+He or she

-energy as being more important than any preset agenda, expecting progress
+follows group energy as being more important than any preset agenda,

-to happen in "shifts" of insight, feeling and awareness.
-It leads to
+expecting progress to happen in "shifts" of insight, feeling and awareness.

 Facilitation compared to Traditional Facilitation.)